phoenixnap/postman-collection-bmc/README.md

 Creating BMC Client ID and Client Secret takes several simple steps.

   1. Log in to your BMC account at bmc.phoenixnap.com.
-  2. Choose *API Credentials* from the left hand menu.
+  2. Choose *API Credentials* from the left side menu.

   ![image](https://user-images.githubusercontent.com/81640346/140774465-99a4e248-0ca2-4927-80f2-2a2700256574.png)